 sudo systemctl enable metricbeat sudo systemctl start metricbeat

-The System module comes with a predefined Kibana dashboard.
-To view your dashboards for any of your Logit stacks, launch Kibana and choose Dashboards.
+The System module comes with predefined Kibana dashboards.
+To view your dashboards for any of your Logit.io stacks, launch Kibana and choose Dashboards.